lukin-io/sesharim.github.io/_posts/2024-02-09-minimalism-war-family-and-lessons.md

 ---

 In 2014, I decided to move to Kyiv, Ukraine.
 I had a great opportunity to work on an interesting project that integrated with the UK police force to help fight crime.
 When I moved to Ukraine, I brought only one medium-sized suitcase and a small laptop.
-At the time, I didn’t realize how valuable and manageable that amount of stuff could be.
+At that time, I didn’t realize how valuable and manageable that amount of stuff could be.
 Back then, I hadn’t even heard of minimalism.

 However, I was a big fan of the movie *Up in the Air* with George Clooney, especially a couple of quotes like this one: